 3 2 1 0 Score C1 GP trainee is encouraged to self evaluate their performance in specific terms - what was good, what needs work.
 GP trainee is reasonably encouraged to self evaluate.
 GP trainee is briefly and superficially encouraged to self evaluate.
 Trainer does not ask the GP trainee to self evaluate.
 C2 The trainer gives specific and constructive feedback on what went well.
 There was some explicit statement of what was done well.
 There was some statement of what was done well but this was rather vague and unclear.
-There was not feedback given on what was done well. С3 The trainer gives specific and constructive feedback what needs working on.
+There was not feedback given on what was done well.
+C3 The trainer gives specific and constructive feedback what needs working on.
 There was some feedback on what needs working on.
 A few smaller areas missed.
 There was some feedback on what needs working on but this was unclear and vague.
 There was no feedback on what needs working on.
 C4 Trainer is sensitive in giving feedback.
 Trainer is mostly sensitive.
 Mixed performance of sensitivity.
 Feedback given in a destructive manner.
 C5 The trainer discusses learning plans to tackle those future learning needs.
 There was some discussion of learning plans.
 There was some discussion of learning plans but this was vague or superficial.
 There was no discussion on future learning plans.
 C6 Trainer checks with GP trainee to see if they understand and are agreeable with the recommendations made.
 Recommendations mostly checked and okayed with GP trainee.
 Understanding/agreement of GP trainee is superficial.
-No explicit step is made to check that the GP trainee's understanding or whether they are agreeable with the recommendations. agree with what you say (even t lisagreement in order to get both C7 Useful summarising done by either trainer or GP trainee.
+No explicit step is made to check that the GP trainee's understanding or whether they are agreeable with the recommendations.
+Sometimes a trainee might not agree with what you say (even though you may be right).
+The good trainer will always seek to clarify the reasons behind the disagreement in order to get both parties amicably on the same track.
+C7 Useful summarising done by either trainer or GP trainee.
 Summarising attempted, mostly useful.
 Some attempt at summarising, but was not useful.
 No evidence of summarising.